Qwiery/Qwiery-Babble/docs/LanguageManual.md

 Newly created entities are stored in the active notebook and if you wish to change the current notebook you can do so via the `set:space:` command:

 > [`set:space:` default](/?q=set:space:default)

+> The workspace entitled 'default' is now your active space.

 At any moment only one notebook is active.
 Note that you don't need to specify the full name of the notebook, only an identifying portion is sufficient.
 In the example above the full name is in fact 'Default workspace'.